Telefonica/opengateway-developers-website/v0/catalog/devicestatus/devicestatus.md

 ### Unified Access to Telecom Functions

 The standardized API provides uniform access to other telecom capabilities, such as detecting if a user is roaming, through a single interface.
 This ensures consistency and flexibility across different carriers and markets.

-## General Informations

-> ⚙️ Problem Solved ?
->
-> Check if a device is roaming or not.

-> ⚙️ Parameters sent in the request
->
-> - msisdn (mobile phone number in the format - +551199999999)
-> - eventType (Select the various events - In one of these patterns: ROAMING_STATUS or ROAMING_ON or ROAMING_OFF or ROAMING_CHANGE_COUNTRY )

-> ⚙️ Data received in the response
->
-> - If the device is roaming, it returns "roaming": true ;
-> - If the device is not roaming, returns "roaming": false.